 Are you a CBD company?

-No. We launched DRAM with a line of herbal bitters, teas and syrups.
-We started making CBD products in 2018, after Shae found it to be a helpful tool to ease her diagnosed PTSD and General Anxiety Disorder.
-We consider Hemp CBD to be just another wonderful form of plant medicine that we work with.
+No. We launched DRAM in 2011 with a line of herbal bitters, teas and syrups.
+We started making CBD products in 2018, and we consider Cannabis to be just another wonderful plant to work with!

 Are you herbalists?

 Shae has a degree in Food Science, Botany and Ecological Agriculture from the Evergreen State College.
 She has 15 years of experience in herbal medicine and foraging.